publishpress/PublishPress-Checklists/src/readme.txt

 * Fixed JS error when the checklist is empty (no requirements are selected);
 * Fixed compatibility with PHP 5.4 (we will soon require min 5.6);
+* Fixed custom requirements;
+* Fixed the requirement of tags;
+* Fixed PHP Fatal error on some PHP on the featured image requirement;

 *Added:*